 - A Certificate of Liability Insurance is needed for all events with the exception of block parties listing the City of Topeka as an additional insured in the amount of $500,000.

-- 60 Business Daysif the event is serving alcohol beverages and needs the approval of the Governing Body
+- 60 Business Days (12 weeks) if the event is serving alcohol beverages (Governing Body approval may be necessary)

-- 45 Business Days if your event occurs on a holiday (Recognized holidays include New Year’s Day, Dr. Martin Luther King, Jr.’s birthday, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, the day after Thanksgiving Day, Christmas Eve and Christmas Day)
+- 45 Business Days (8 weeks) if your event occurs on a holiday (Recognized holidays include New Year’s Day, Dr. Martin Luther King, Jr.’s birthday, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, the day after Thanksgiving Day, Christmas Eve and Christmas Day)

 Special Event Applications may be mailed, faxed or emailed to the City Clerk’s office.
 Please submit the application, map/route description, $50 fee for events and $25 for block parties, a Certificate of Public Liability Insurance or Hold Harmless Agreement (exclusively for the serving of food at a neighborhood block party).